ArjunSaiKumar/MultidimensionalArray/MultidimensionalArrayLibrary/readme.txt

           - other BLASes (OpenBLAS, vendor-specific) can be selected by configuration option
         - CUDA GPU: all operations performed locally on GPU and cuBLAS used for matrix operations

-      Requirements:
-        - Linux, MacOS or Windows on x64
-        - Linux requires libgomp.so.1 installed.